 Faster landing pages typically lead to more conversions, and AMP allows you to create pages that load quickly.
 Combining speed and smoother loading, AMP landing pages often give people much better landing page experiences.
 Landing page experience is an important factor for your Quality Score and Ad Rank.

 How it works

 AMP loads quickly because it’s designed for speed.
 Browsers have an easier (and therefore faster) time interpreting AMP HTML, because it’s more streamlined and is specifically designed to help developers avoid common coding issues that lead to slow page loads.

 Even better, AMP pages can be served directly from Google AMP Cache.
 Whenever possible, Google will choose to serve the cached copy of the landing page, which offers the fastest loading.
 When unable to serve from cache (due to feature incompatibility or other technical reasons), your AMP landing page will load from your web server.
-Although this is not as fast as serving from cache, it is still much faster than the average non-AMP landing page.
+Although this isn't as fast as serving from cache, it's still much faster than the average non-AMP landing page.

-In the new AdWords experience, you can apply the principles of AMP by creating AMPHTML ads.
-These ads allow you to deliver faster, lighter, and more secure ad experiences across all platforms.
+In the new Google Ads experience, you can apply the principles of AMP by creating AMPHTML ads.
+These ads allow you to deliver faster, lighter and more secure ad experiences across all platforms.
 You also have the ability to serve AMPHTML ads on both AMP and non-AMP pages.

 Building with AMP

 An AMP landing page is built using standard web technologies, so it’s easy to create based on your existing development workflow.
 In fact, many developers are able to create AMP versions of their pages within a week.
 A simple and effective way to create compliant AMPHTML ads is using Google Web Designer.